porsche-design-system/porsche-design-system/packages/components/src/components/flyout/flyout.examples.md

 <Playground :markup="exampleScrollableMarkup" :config="config"></Playground>

+## Example: Sticky content with Custom CSS Property (Experimental)

+In order to display some sticky element within the flyout content you can use the experimental `--p-flyout-sticky-top` CSS custom property to account for the height of the header.

+<Playground :markup="exampleCssVariableMarkup" :config="config"></Playground>

 ## Example: Flyout with Porsche Grid

 The `p-flyout` component makes decent changes to the Porsche Grid to give support if used as slotted content.
 The